-When traveling abroad there are three basic questions that university personnel need to consider when determining if export controls apply to their travel:
+When traveling abroad there are three basic questions to consider when determining if export controls apply:

 In general, travel to most countries is not a problem.
-Tighter export controls are in effect for countries that are comprehensively sanctioned or have restrictions on trade enforced by various departments of the U.S. government.
-The following, most comprehensively-sanctioned countries will require advance planning and coordination with our Export Control office: Cuba, Iran, North Korea, Sudan, and Syria.
+Tighter export controls are in effect for countries that are sanctioned or have restrictions on trade enforced by the U.S. government.
+The following, sanctioned countries will require advance planning and coordination with the Export Controls office: Cuba, Iran, North Korea, Sudan, Syria, and Venezuela.
 Contact us as soon as you anticipate travel to one of these countries.
-For travel to Cuba, click here for additional information.
-For information about NDSU student travel to risk designated countries, click here.
+Additional information is available related to travel to Cuba through the U.S. Department of State.

 When taking items abroad (including scientific equipment, laptops, encryption software, cell phones, tablets, flash drives, cameras, and GPS units), you need to verify that the items are not export restricted based on your travel destination(s).
 When transiting between countries you may be asked to provide an Export Control Classification Number (ECCN) for each item you take.